Firefox 57 as the first release where only WebExtensions will be supported

 Wonderful.

 It is crazy if you think about it, because Mozilla is the last giant that respects its users.
-It has a very good proposition with regards too privacy and user-interest alignment.
+It has a very good proposition with regards to privacy and user-interest alignment.

 There are still tons of less-then-smartª people using Chrome.
 I blame Mozilla for not doing any smart marketing at all.